John William Aldred: Between the World Wars

 Lieutenant (acting Captain) Aldred transferred to the unemployed list of the Royal Air Force on 25 April 1919 to return to life as a civilian.
+He returned to the United States with his wife to work as an accountant in Yonkers, New York.

-On 7 August 1923 Aldred was a chartered accountant for E. Noel Humphreys & Co in Chester.
+By 7 August 1923, Aldred had returned to England and was a chartered accountant for E. Noel Humphreys & Co in Chester.
 The London Gazette archives contain over a dozen references to his professional activities in following years, with the latest one concerning the estate of a relative who died on 9 May 1935.

 World War II and beyond

-During World War II, he served as an air raid warden in Chester, where he continued to work as a chartered accountant.
+During World War II, he served as an air raid warden in Chester, where he continued to work as a chartered accountant until retiring in 1959.

 He married Gladys Whittaker on 5 June 1919.
 They had two sons, Hugh Aldred and John Barry Aldred.

-John W Aldred died at the age of 82 on 7 June 1967 in Chester, England.
+His wife died in 1961.
+Aldred died at the age of 82 on 7 June 1967 in Chester, England.